-Our Restorative Behaviour Therapy Unit (ReBooT) is a facility dedicated to supporting students with challenging behaviour whilst protecting the education of other students.
+Our Restorative Behaviour Therapy Unit (ReBooT) is a facility dedicated to supporting students with challenging behaviors whilst protecting the education of other students.
 ReBooT comprises of:

-- Reflect Designed for one to one discussions immediately after a serious incident has taken place or for planned therapeutic work. - Review Where students work in a highly controlled environment during short-term removal from lessons or, exceptionally, following a serious incident.
-This room will be supervised at all times. - Restore A room where students are supported to engage in restorative conversations brokered by the ReBooT team, planned group therapy, supportive interventions or discussions. - Insite A room which is designed for individual or small group interventions through mentoring, educational programs like anti-bullying, or therapy sessions to support students to regulate their behaviour or improve their self-esteem.
+Reflect Designed for one to one discussions immediately after a serious incident has taken place or for planned therapeutic work.
+Review Where students work in a highly controlled environment during short-term removal from lessons or, exceptionally, following a serious incident.
+This room will be supervised at all times.
+Restore Where students are supported to engage in restorative conversations brokered by the ReBooT team, planned group therapy, supportive interventions or discussions.
+Insite Designed for individual or small group interventions through mentoring, educational programs like anti-bullying, or therapy sessions to support students to regulate their behaviour or improve their self-esteem.